gdaddi/personal-website/README.md

 # My personal website

 This is my first attempt at coding a personal website from scratch.
 I used [react](https://react.dev/) and [vite](https://vitejs.dev/) to build it.
-This project is intentionally minimal, and many of the best practices are not being followed.
+The project was deployed using [vercel](https://vercel.com/guglielmos-projects-ee1da9e7).

+## Disclaimer
+This is my first React project.

 Comments and suggestions are greatly appreciated.
 I'm always looking for ways to improve my code.

-## Disclaimer
-This is my first React project.